This article will walk you through creating a sales order that will be dropshipped to a client.

 On the screen that pops up for the purchase order, fill in the supplier’s information and the customer information in the appropriate places.
 Once this is complete, confirm the purchase order and close the window.
 Note that hitting confirm is as far as ERPLY goes with the order.
 The system will assume that you have communicated the order to your supplier through normal channels and the order has been placed.

-Now, we need to create an invoice from the sales order.
-Go to Sales/Orders, locate the order you previously created, click the More button on the right, and select Convert to Invoice.
+Now, we need to create an invoice from the Sales Order.
+Select ‘Orders’ in the Sales module dropdown menu, locate the order you previously created, click the More button on the right, and select Create Invoice.

 When the invoice comes up, the type, shown in the grey sidebar to the left, will be set to Invoice-Waybill by default.
 Change this to Invoice and confirm.